Mspawan/BookStore_FullStack_fork/README.md

 If startup goes successfully - application will connect to your database and all required tables will be automatically created using `data.sql` and `schema.sql` files located in `resources` directory.
-After this backend API should be up and running, ready to accept requests from the backend.
+After that backend API should be up and running, ready to accept requests from the backend.